ELIXIR-IIB-training/website/_posts/2020-05-06-GeneOntology_Rome-TorVergata.md

 <br>

 ### Contact
-For all kinds of queries, please contact the local organiser Luana Licata at: luana.licata@uniroma2.it .
-For questions about course content, please email the scientific organisers luana.licata@uniroma2.it or r.lovering@ucl.ac.uk.
+For all kinds of queries, please contact the local organiser Luana Licata at: <luana.licata@uniroma2.it>.
+For questions about course content, please email the scientific organisers <luana.licata@uniroma2.it> or <r.lovering@ucl.ac.uk>.
 <br>
 <br>